Comprehensive Overview of Diabetes Blood Testing

 Understanding Your Blood Sugar Levels

 Understanding your blood sugar levels is crucial for effective diabetes management.
-Typically, a normal fasting blood sugar level should be below 5.6 mmol/L. If your readings fall between 5.6 and 6.9 mmol/L, this indicates prediabetes, acting as a crucial warning sign.
+Typically, a normal fasting blood sugar level should be below 5.6 mmol/L. If your readings fall between 5.6 and 6.9 mmol/L, this indicates prediabetes and is a crucial warning sign.
 Levels of 7.0 mmol/L or higher at the time of diagnosis suggest diabetes.

-By recognising these thresholds, you can better comprehend your health status and the necessary actions required for effective management of your condition.
-Regular discussions with your healthcare provider about these levels also provide clarity on how lifestyle changes can influence your readings.
+By recognising these thresholds, you can better understand your health status and the actions needed to manage your condition effectively.
+Regular discussions with your healthcare provider about these levels also clarify how lifestyle changes can affect your readings.

 What Insights Can You Gain from Your A1C Test Results?